 What are other examples of a great government website user experience?

 In conclusion, there are many great government websites out there, and we hope that the above review has given you a good idea about best practices, as well as how to review and assess government or any other websites.
-We encourage you to visit a few other notable examples and identify patterns we highlighted in this article:
+We encourage you to visit a few other notable examples and identify the patterns we highlighted in this article:

 - City of Boston